MichaelBMoss/React_SPA-Currency_Value_Chart/README.md

-Currency Value Chart
+# Currency Value Chart

     I created this application to build and demonstrate my skills working with APIs, the React framework and CSS.

     This app displays a bar chart representing the amounts of some common world currencies that are equal in value to one US dollar.

     The Chart can display between 1 and 5 currencies and the bar sizes adjust relative to the other currencies chosen.
 Please hover over an individual bar to see that currency's data.

     CSS transitions are used to create a pleasantly dynamic chart.

     Data is retrieved from the Exchange Rates Data Api provided by apilayer.com.

     This application was created using React, Javascript, Css, and HTML.

-Below are some screenshots:
+# Technologies
+    - HTML, CSS, Javascript
+    - API calls

+# Screenshots

 ![screenshot 1](assets/CVA-01.png)

+#

 ![screenshot 2](assets/CVA-02.png)

+#

 ![screenshot 3](assets/CVA-03.png)

-This application is hosted on github pages.
+#

+# Link

 To use the application please visit https://michaelbmoss.github.io/React_SPA-Currency_Value_Chart/